huawei-openlab/oct/README.md

    help, h	Shows a list of commands or help for one command

 GLOBAL OPTIONS:
-   --runtime, -r "runc"         runtime to be tested, -r=runc or -r=rkt or -r=docker --help, -h			show help
+   --runtime, -r "runc"    runtime to be tested, -r=runc or -r=rkt or -r=docker
+   --output, -o "all"   format and content to be ouputed, -o=all: ouput sucessful details and statics, -o=err-only: ouput failure details and statics
+   --help, -h     show help
    --generate-bash-completion
    --version, -v    print the version
 ```

 - **Supportted runtime**